dequelabs/axe-core-npm/packages/puppeteer/README.md

 ### AxePuppeteer#withTags(tags: string | string[])

-Limits analysis to only those with the specified tag.
+Limits analysis to only those with the specified tag or tags.
 Accepts a String of a single tag or an Array of multiple tags. **Subsequent calls to `AxePuppeteer#options`, `AxePuppeteer#withRules` or `AxePuppeteer#withRules` will override specified options.**

 ```js
 new AxePuppeteer(page).withTags('wcag2a');